Leonardo-Luz/webRTC-mic-stream/README.md

     ```

-2. Serve the client files using a simple HTTP server.:
+2. Serve the client files using a simple HTTPS server.:

     ```sh